-Feintool posts strong business performance in first half of 2021
+Feintool reports a strong business performance in the first half of 2021.

 Ad hoc announcement pursuant Art.
 53 LR